iqbalamo93/GLM/README.md

 dependent and independent vialable.
 NOTE: p-value of features should be read w.r.t. to mode.

 #### Poisson link
 The Poisson link function.
 An intercept only equation might be *y* ~ Poisson(β) .
-We can convert β which is on link scale to raw data scale by expontiating it
+We can convert β which is on link scale to raw data scale by expontiating it.

-`Coefficents ofpoisson are multiplicative`
+`Coefficents of poisson are multiplicative`
 ### GLM for Logistic Regression

 ![image](https://user-images.githubusercontent.com/32023419/213840641-3a1222d6-4c7b-45d3-9f83-fa12513a719b.png)